-Wellingtonian’s sport some fairly distinctive colours in addition to their unusual orientation when made into a tie.
+Wellingtonians sport some fairly distinctive colours in unusual orientation when made into a tie.

 The colours were adopted from the Crimean medal (shown below, courtesy of the National Army Museum), with its pale blue and yellow ribbon.
 These colours are most closely associated today with cricket: the XI and the Occasionals.

-Their selection was matter of much debate and quite some frustration.
+Their selection was a matter of much debate and quite some frustration.
 The more predictable colour choice of red and navy blue was rejected as any variation would inevitably infringe upon the Household Brigade and several other regiments and corps.
+The colours went through several more variations, with orange replacing yellow and some minor frustrations when a suburban rugby club of limited success adopted the XV’s black and gold stripes before today’s recognisable yellow, orange and pale blue on a black field were finally settled and accepted.
+It still however takes a bold individual to have these made up into a suit…

 It hangs before me on a nail,